“Trying to figure out how to forget about your ex,” should be the definition of all-sh*t-lost insanity.

 No contact is about creating space so that you can gain perspective, heal, redirect your energy and rebuild.

 At first, it can seem like a diet and we all know why diets fail – they make us focus on avoidance and the subsequent lack more than the reason why we need to avoid in the first place.
-This sets us up for feeling like we’re being punished.
+This sets us up for feeling like we’re being punished and deprived.
 And no one likes to be reduced to emotional infancy.

 Over 10 years ago I was diagnosed with Celiac disease.
 There were times that I missed bread and gluten-containing foods so much, I’d just cave.
 Gluten is in everything.
 HOW was I going to carry on?
 I tried to stay focused on the one thing I was told by my doctor that I had to – avoid gluten.